mkollaro/launchpadstats/README.md

   `http://stackalytics.com/?user_id=username`
 * option `releases` - list of OpenStack releases, in lower case (e.g. havana,icehouse,juno,..)
+* option `description` - shown in the output of `launchpadstats-all`, as a header of the table (if not specified, the table name, i.e. section name will be used)

 The options given in the `DEFAULT` section can be used as short-cuts in other options.